Checking ballot before voting can save time at polls - South Carolina Radio Network

-Some preparations before you head to your polling station to vote Tuesday can speed your voting process.
+Some preparations before heading to your polling station on Tuesday can speed up your time at the ballot.

 Check the South Carolina Election Commission website to find your polling station address.
-Polling places may have changed since the last time you voted.
-You can enter your address to find your polling location.
+Polling locations can change each year and may have moved since the last time you voted.
+You can submit your address on the commission website to find your correct precinct.

-While at the Election Commission website, check your sample ballot so you can familiarize yourself with races or issues which you are asked to decide.
+While at the Election Commission website, check your sample ballot so you can familiarize yourself with races or issues you are being asked to decide.

-“Study those offices and the candidates and the questions asked ahead of time using that sample ballot and that way you’re not surprised with something in the voting booth on election day that’s going to take you more time to think about and make a decision in the booth so that can also help to reduce lines at polling places,” Election Commission spokesperson Chris Whitmire said.
+“Study those offices, the candidates and the questions asked ahead of time using that sample ballot and that way you’re not surprised with something in the voting booth on Election Day,” Commission spokesman Chris Whitmire said.
+“That’s going to take you less time to think about and make a decision in the booth so that can also help to reduce lines at polling places.”

-“Remember to bring your photo ID with you,” Whitmire said.
-“If you don’t have a photo ID, get one.
-And if you can’t get one, bring your paper non-photo voter registration card with you.”

-Whitmire said on Election Day, if you don’t have a photo ID, you can get one from your county voter registration and elections office by providing your paper voter registration card and completing an affidavit.
-That will allow you to vote by provisional ballot.
+Whitmire also reminds voters to bring a photo ID with them to the precinct.
+If you do not have a photo ID, volunteers will accept a paper non-photo voter registration card.
+Voters can get a photo ID from their county voter registration and elections office by providing a paper voter registration card and completing an affidavit.
+That will allow a provisional ballot vote.

 If you have been issued an absentee ballot, you cannot return it to your polling station.
-Whitmire said absentee ballots can only be accepted at your county voter registration office prior to 7 p.m.
+Whitmire said absentee ballots can only be accepted at the county voter registration office prior to 7 p.m.
 Tuesday.

 “There’s a certain process that you have to go through when you’re accepting an absentee ballot with logging it into our system,” he said.
 “The bottom line, the law doesn’t allow for voters to return absentee ballots to the polling place and poll managers are going to tell you, ‘I can’t accept that absentee ballot.’
 You’re going to have to take it to the county voter registration office.”